XSLT

 #XSLT

 XSLT (Extensible Stylesheet Language Transformations) is a declarative language for transforming XML documents.
-If you've written Razor views, Handlebars templates, or even CSS selectors, XSLT takes that idea further — pattern matching on XML trees to produce any output format.
+It matches patterns on the XML tree to produce any output format.

-XSLT is how you turn XML data into HTML pages, other XML formats, JSON, CSV, or plain text.
-It's the transformation layer that makes XML practical.
+XSLT transforms XML data into HTML pages, other XML formats, JSON, CSV, or plain text.
+It is the transformation layer that makes XML practical.

 #Getting Started